bovender/configure-server/README.md

-If you run the `configure-server` script in the VirtualBox terminal (i.e., not in an SSH session), the script will detect that it is running in a VirtualBox system and install the Guest Additions, provided the installer has been 'inserted' into the virtual CD-ROM drive.
+If you run the `configure-server` script in the VirtualBox terminal (i.e., not in an SSH session), the script will detect that it is running in a VirtualBox system and install the Guest Additions, provided the installer has been virtually 'inserted' into the virtual CD-ROM drive.

 ### Configuring static IP for the host and the guest ###